kilar95/Data-Analysis---Cyclistics-/README.md

 ## STEP 6: Act
 ### Conclusions

+**How do annual members and casual riders use Cyclistic bikes differently?**

-The average ride length for casual rides is 30 minutes which is more than double of that of member rides - 13 minutes
+* The average ride length for casual rides is 27 minutes, while average ride length for annual member rides is 13 minutes
+* The average ride length of casual riders is at its highest in the weekend, while the average ride length of annual members is constant throughout the week
+* The number of casual rides is highest in the weekend, while the number of member rides is higher on weekdays

-No. of casual rides are highest in June, July and August with its peak in July and lowest in December, January and February No. of member rides are highest in July, August and September with its peak in September and lowest in December, January and February
+* No. of casual rides are highest in June, July and August with its peak in July and lowest in December, January and February No. of member rides are highest in July, August and September with its peak in September and lowest in December, January and February
 Casual rides are highest on weekends- Saturday and Sunday with the highest average ride lengths Member rides are lowest on weekends